Top 7 Tips for Success From Alumni of Walden’s MS in Education Program

 Here are their top seven tips for success:

-Accelerated MSEd Model – Take advantage of Walden’s accelerated MSEd model, which gives educators the flexibility to earn their master’s degree for less than $10,000 in as little as 12 months.* The accelerated option is available in three MSEd degree specializations: Curriculum, Instruction, and Assessment; Elementary Reading and Literacy; and Teacher Leadership.
+- Accelerated MSEd Model – Take advantage of Walden’s accelerated MSEd model, which gives educators the flexibility to earn their master’s degree for a little more than $10,000 in as little as 12 months.* The accelerated option is available in six MSEd degree specializations: Elementary Reading and Mathematics, Integrating Technology in the Classroom, Special Education (non-licensure), Curriculum, Instruction, and Assessment; Elementary Reading and Literacy, and Teacher Leadership.

 Praise From a Walden Graduate